 Submitting a Bug Report

-For open-source products, if you want to report a bug please open an issue on Github.
-For commercial products you need to use our ticketing system.
+For open-source applications such as ntopng, if you want to report a bug, please open an issue on our official Github page.
+For commercial applications such as nProbe you can contact us privately or fill this form.

 Submitting a Code Patch